Christie del Castillo-Hegyi, M.D., Co-Founder of the Fed is Best Foundation

 In addition, leading up to the point where there is brain injury and compromise to the infant’s life are days of constant crying and nursing in response to severe hunger and thirst caused by the fasting conditions imposed by the WHO BFHI, a phenomenon called “Second Night Syndrome.”
 Withholding supplemental milk from exclusively breastfed newborns who are nursing for hours and crying for additional milk is a common practice under the WHO’s Baby-Friendly protocol and it carries the risk of serious starvation-related complications, including jaundice, dehydration and hypoglycemia—established causes of brain injury.
 These complications are the medically-indicated reasons for supplementation, which require hospitalization to limit and prevent further brain injury, and they are nearly all preventable with ethically responsible monitoring, patient education and earlier supplementation.
 In addition to the risks of not supplementing, being fully fed is a basic human right that is not currently met by the standard of care.

 The neonatologist in attendance reported on the experiences of neonatologists with the BFHI stating, “we are seeing these cases almost every day every where around the country.
 The focus [of the BFHI] is only on the number of women who are exclusively breastfeeding at discharge and not at all on safety.”
 During this meeting we uncovered that the WHO has never studied the complications associated with the WHO Ten Steps and has no program to monitor complications caused by the BFHI.
 As we have suspected, no attention has been paid to patient safety, which is the reason why our Foundation exists.
-Since there has never been any study of the safety of the BFHI or its medical indications for supplementation, there is no assurance that they protect babies from injury; in fact the evidence presented at the meeting on these complications reveal that they do not.
+Since there has never been any study of the safety of the BFHI or its medical indications for supplementation, there is no assurance that they protect babies from injury; in fact the what is clomid presented at the meeting on these complications reveal that they do not.
 Dr. Rollins informed us that every health professional trained in the Baby-Friendly protocol has been taught to look out for danger signs of an underfed breastfed baby at risk of brain injury which include, “convulsions, lethargy and inability to feed.”
 Unfortunately, the evidence presented showed that these are signs that brain injury is already present.

 We have uncovered a lecture provided to lactation consultants at a prominent breastfeeding conference given by Baby-Friendly USA Chief Medical Consultant, Dr. Lawrence Gartner, who discussed the risk of brain injury from starvation-related jaundice, called kernicterus, 90% of which occurs to breastfed babies who lose excessive weight, according to his lecture.
 Yet despite this training, no information on the risk of preventable brain injury from starvation-related jaundice in breastfed newborns exists in patient-directed breastfeeding literature published by breastfeeding advocacy groups other than our own.